szhaofelicia/ActionSync/README.md

 -  `video_events.json` contain the data of image embeddings, which are shown in the image embedding video.

 `js/` and `css/` folder:
-- these folders contain all the front-end code of the visual analytics system ActionSync.
+- these folders contain all the front-end code of the visual analytics system __ActionSync__.

 ## Generate explanations for your own video dataset
 The codes for video processing is shown in https://github.com/szhaofelicia/TripletTCC